WafaaNasr/generic-react-form/README.md

     - `xxx.story.tsx` for component's interaction
     - `xxx.story.md` for component's documentation ex. `Register.story.md`![Alt text](images/Comonent-notes.png?raw=true "How To Use")

- -`<Form<T> />` the main organism's component, Generic accepts from the using component T type and other form props for more info please see `src/components/organisms/Form/Form.story.md`.
+- `<Form<T> />`
+    -  Component is added as Organism where it consildates textfields, user custom validations, form schema and Alert Atom's component.

+    - For this version the `Form` component only supports TextFields, later it will accept different form-input's types and will render accordionaly

+    - It accepts Generics, where it can be used in different pages with different data types for more info please check `src/components/organisms/Form/Form.story.md`.

 ## How to use `<Form<T>/>`